gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Private Thokmay rolled off Noxy and stood up.
 "I'm fine,"
-he panted.
+he panted,
-He had scars on his arm to match those on his face, Noxy saw, four thin, parallel lines that looked fully healed instead of fresh.
+one hand pressed to his chest.

 Noxy clambered to her feet.
+The young soldier was shivering.
-"Here, put this on," she said, pulling off her coat and thrusting it at him.
+She pulled off her coat and thrust it at him.
+"Here, put this on."

-He shook his head stubbornly.
+He shook his head.
 "I'll b-b-be fine."

-"Put it on, boy," the tiger said sharply.
+"Don't be ridiculous, boy," the tiger said sharply.
+"You're no good to anyone if you freeze to death."
 With a jerky nod,
-Thokmay took the heavy quilted coat and wrapped it around himself.
+Thokmay took the quilted coat and wrapped it around himself.

-"And you," the tiger continued, turning his head to the tralpa.
+"I don't suppose you have a sword I could borrow as well?" he asked Noxy, gesturing at the rockslide.
+"Mine's somewhere down there.
+Sergeant Dorbu is not going to be happy."

+"I'll deal with the sergeant," Kulbinder said.
+He turned his glare on Yangyal.
 "Are you injured?"

 "Injured?
 Injured!?" the tralpa said indignantly.
 He had streaks of mud on his cheeks where he had wiped away his frightened tears.
 "I could have *died*!"